-Non-routine dental care Including services • Dental care required to treat rendered related to a illness or injury may be non-covered covered as inpatient or procedure. outpatient care. • Experimental services, supplies or procedures Medicare will pay for dental • Treatment of any jaw services if: joint disorder, such as a joint commonly • you receive an oral known as examination in the hospital temporomandibular because you will be having a joint disorder (TMJ) kidney transplant or in a rural • Replacement of lost, • or federally qualified health clinic before a heart valve missing or stolen dental appliance and replacement; certain damaged dental you have a disease that appliances involves the jaw (like oral Those services defined cancer) and need dental as not Medically services that are necessary for Necessary for the radiation treatment; diagnosis, care or • you had a facial tumor treatment of a removed and had ridge condition reconstruction (reconstruction • Adjustments, repairs, of part of the jaw) as part of relines and rebase of that procedure; removable or fixed • you need surgery to treat dentures fractures of the jaw or face; Oral and Maxillofacial • you need dental splints and surgery including wiring as a result of jaw Coronectomy, surgery.
-Alveoloplasty, • While Medicare may pay for Vestibuloplasty, these initial dental services, lesion/tumor removal.
-Medicare will not pay for any Inlays/onlaysAnesthesia more follow-up dental care after the underlying health condition has been treated. • Implants, implant For example, if Medicare paid abutments and implant maintenance for a tooth to be removed Dental expenses (extracted) as part of surgery • Dental expenses incurred in connection to repair a facial injury you with any dental got in a car accident, it will procedures started not pay for any other dental prior to the effective care you may need later date of coverage are because you had the tooth excluded removed.
+Dental care required to treat illness or injury may be covered as inpatient or outpatient care.

+Medicare will pay for dental services if:

+- you receive an oral examination in the hospital because you will be having a kidney transplant or in a rural - or federally qualified health clinic before a heart valve replacement; - you have a disease that involves the jaw (like oral cancer) and need dental services that are necessary for radiation treatment; - you had a facial tumor removed and had ridge reconstruction (reconstruction of part of the jaw) as part of that procedure; - you need surgery to treat fractures of the jaw or face; - you need dental splints and wiring as a result of jaw surgery. - While Medicare may pay for these initial dental services, Medicare will not pay for any more follow-up dental care after the underlying health condition has been treated.
+For example, if Medicare paid for a tooth to be removed (extracted) as part of surgery to repair a facial injury you got in a car accident, it will not pay for any other dental care you may need later because you had the tooth removed.